-In response to this, automakers are committing to the transition of their vehicle fleets to zeroemission vehicles. including both battery-electric vehicles and hydrogen fuel-cell electric vehicles.
-Plug-in hybrid electric vehicles are ramping up in the interim years to support the transition from internal combustion engine (ICE), fossil-fuel vehicles.
-Automakers have already identified over 400 EV models to be available by 2025 across all lightduty vehicle types including passenger cars, trucks, vans, and sport-utility vehicles.
-Price parity with ICE vehicles is expected in 2024 as battery prices decreased dramatically. have Bloomberg NEF reported in December 2020 that prices for lithium-ion EV batteries had decreased from over \$1,100 per kilowatt-hour (kWh) in 2010 to close to \$100/kWh in late 2020.1
+In response to this, automakers are committing to the transition of their vehicle fleets to zero-emission vehicles, including both battery-electric vehicles and hydrogen fuel-cell electric vehicles.
+Plug-in hybrid electric vehicles are ramping up in the interim years to support the transition from internal combustion engine (ICE), fossil-fuel Automakers have already vehicles. identified over 400 EV models to be available by 2025 across all light-duty vehicle types including passenger cars, trucks, vans, and sport-utility vehicles.
+Price parity with ICE vehicles is expected in 2024 as battery prices have decreased dramatically.
+Bloomberg NEF reported in December 2020 that prices for lithium-ion EV batteries had decreased from over \$1,100 per kilowatt-hour (kWh) in 2010 to close to \$100/kWh in late 2020.1